apollographql/apollo-server/packages/graphql-server-lambda/README.md

 aws s3 mb s3://<bucket name>
 ```
 #### Create the Template
 This will look for a file called graphql.js with two exports: graphqlHandler and graphiqlHandler.
-It creates two API enpoints:
+It creates two API endpoints:
 - /graphql (GET and POST)
 - /graphiql (GET)